Elevenlabs AudioNative Player

 Facebook Ads Campaigns with Target Traffic

-Decide on this ad campaign objective when you’re in the middle – you already want more than just an ad contact from users, you care about presenting a specific offer, site, or app, but for some reason you’re not yet concerned with collecting conversions.
+Decide on this ad campaign objective when you’re in the middle – you already want more than just an ad contact from users; you care about presenting a specific offer, site, or app, but for some reason, you’re not yet concerned with collecting conversions.
 This will allow us to generate an audience that has been to the site or taken some action and continue to target this group and similar users in campaigns with a different goal.
-This choice will also be helpful if we are just starting out and don’t have the right implementations on the site to optimize for specific destination events.
+This choice will also be helpful if we are starting out and don’t have the right implementations on the site to optimize for specific destination events.

 A campaign with this ad target is characterized by directing title traffic to the selected destination, regardless of the effect.
 Users can be directed to the website in this way, which can be measured both by link clicks (always available) and landing page views (requires FB Pixel implementation for the website), as well as generating conversations on Messenger and Whatsapp or calls to the phone number indicated in the ad.